About the course

 The three primary activities in theoretical and computational chemistry are development of new theory, implementation of methods as reliable software, and application of such methods to a host of challenges in chemical and related sciences.
 The MSc aims to train new research students to be able to deliver these outcomes.

 The MSc consists of a set of training modules and a short project.
-The eight compulsory core modules are as follows:
+The compulsory core modules are:

 - Quantum Mechanics